-In 2013, the number of earners on Social Assistance has changed from a high of 91 in July to 52 in January.
-In 2014, the number of earners on Social Assistance has changed from 111 in July to 64 in February.
+In 2015, the number of earners on Social Assistance fluctuated from 58 to 79 throughout the year.
+In 2016, there was an increase of earners on Social Assistance from 68 earners in January 2016 to 96 earners in July 2016 with an year average of 80.

-Due to the fact that our caseloads are showing a higher population of 'harder to serve', we feel that setting the 2015-16 target at \$683.00 is a realistic and attainable goal.
+Due to the fact that our caseloads are showing a higher population of 'harder to serve', we feel that setting the 2017-18 for average employment earnings target at \$704 on average is a realistic and attainable goal.